Precosheaves of pro-sets and abelian pro-groups are smooth: Introduction

 The first step in building a suitable theory of cosheaves would be constructing a \emph{cosheaf associated with a precosheaf}.
-It is impossible in general, because of the mentioned drawbacks of categories $\mathbb{SET} ^{op}$ and $\mathbb{AB}^{op}$.
-In \cite{Bredon-Book-MR1481706} and \cite {Bredon-MR0226631}, it is made an attempt to avoid this difficulty by introducing the so-called \emph{smooth} precosheaves (Definition \ref {Def-smooth}).
-It is not clear whether one has enough smooth precosheaves for building a suitable theory of cosheaves.
-Another difficulty is the lack of suitable \emph{locally constant} cosheaves.
-In \cite {Bredon-Book-MR1481706} and \cite{Bredon-MR0226631}, such cosheaves are constructed only for locally connected spaces.
+It is impossible for \textquotedblleft usual\textquotedblright\ cosheaves, because of the mentioned drawbacks of categories $\mathbb{SET}$ and $\mathbb{AB}$.
+In \cite {Bredon-Book-MR1481706} and \cite{Bredon-MR0226631}, it is made an attempt to avoid this difficulty by introducing the so-called \emph{smooth} precosheaves (Definition \ref{Def-smooth}).
+It is not clear whether one has enough smooth precosheaves for building a suitable theory of cosheaves (see Examples\ \ref{Non-smooth-precosheaf}-\ref{H0-is-cosheaf}).
+In fact, Glen E. Bredon back in 1968 was rather pessimistic on the issue.
+See \cite {Bredon-MR0226631}, p.
+2: \textquotedblleft \emph{The most basic concept in sheaf theory is that of a sheaf generated by a given presheaf.
+In categorical terminology this is the concept of a reflector from presheaves to sheaves.
+We believe that there is not much hope for the existence of a reflector from precosheaves to cosheaves}\textquotedblright .
+It seems that he was still pessimistic in 1997: Chapter VI \textquotedblleft Cosheaves and \v{C}ech homology\textquotedblright\ of his book \cite{Bredon-Book-MR1481706} is almost identical to \cite{Bredon-MR0226631}.

-There is a lot of papers (that are not cited here) dealing with sheaves with values in a general category $\mathbb{D}$ having suitable properties.
-Such a sheaf theory would allow constructing a suitable cosheaf theory with values in $\mathbb{D}^{op}$.
-An interesting attempt is made in \cite {Schneiders-MR885939} where the author sketches a sheaf theory on topological spaces with values in the category of abelian ind-groups $ Ind\left( \mathbb{AB}^{op}\right) $, which is equivalent to a cosheaf theory with values in the category of abelian pro-groups

-The latter category, as well as the category of pro-sets $Pro\left( \mathbb{ SET}\right) $, seems to be one of the best candidates for a suitable cosheaf theory.
+On the contrary, our approach seems to have solved the problem.
+If one allows (pre)cosheaves to take values in a larger category, then the desired reflector can be constructed.
+How large should that category be?
+The first candidates are the categories of functors $\mathbb{SET}^{\mathbb{SET}}$ and $ \mathbb{AB}^{\mathbb{AB}}$ (actually, duals to these categories since we are dealing with (pre)cosheaves) (see Section \ref{Appendix-Pro-category}).
+The two categories are very nice with respect to limits, colimits, exactness etc. The major drawback, however, is that they are \emph{huge} which means that they are not $\mathfrak{U}$-categories (Definition \ref{U-category}) where $\mathfrak{U}$ is the \emph{universe} we are using in this paper.
+Let $ \mathbb{D}$ be either $\mathbb{SET}$ or $\mathbb{AB}$.
+Our task is to find an appropriate category $\mathbb{E}^{op}$ between $\mathbb{D}^{op}$ (which is too small) and $\mathbb{D}^{\mathbb{D}}$ (which is too large):